AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-customer.md

 *  As a guest user who logs in or creates an account when the order is placed
 *  As a guest user who does not create an account

 This tutorial creates an order by a logged-in user.
-Magento provides additional REST endpoints for handling guest users.
+Adobe Commerce provides additional REST endpoints for handling guest users.

 ### Create a customer account

 <InlineAlert variant="info" slots="text"/>

 This example shows a simplified way of creating a customer account.
 Typically, you would not define a customer password using plain text.
 Instead, you would specify the payload without the `password` parameter.
-By default if the call is successful, Magento sends a "Welcome" email to the customer that includes a request to set the password.
+By default if the call is successful, Commerce sends a "Welcome" email to the customer that includes a request to set the password.
 You could also initiate a password reset email by calling `PUT /V1/customers/password`.

 **Endpoint:**